What to know about the escalating conflict and Israel-Hamas cease-fire talks after 2 assassinations - WTOP News

 The pair of killings this week are the latest in decades of targeted strikes to be blamed on Israel, with several allegedly this year alone.

 Weeks ago, Israel targeted Hamas’ shadowy military commander Mohammed Deif in a massive strike in the crowded southern Gaza Strip.
 The strike killed at least 90 people including children, according to local health officials.
-Deif’s fate remains unknown.
+Israel claimed Thursday that it had confirmed Deif died in the attack.

 In April, two Iranian generals were killed in what Iran said was an Israeli strike on the Iranian consulate in Syria.
 The deaths prompted Iran to launch an unprecedented attack against Israeli territory, launching 300 missiles and drones, most of which were intercepted.